Pasta Arrabbiata with Spinach, Black Pepper & Parmesan

 3. Lightly wipe mushrooms with a wet paper towel to remove dirt or residue. *Do not wash or submerge.

-4. Heat cast iron pan on medium-high heat.
-When the pan is heated, add oil.
+4. Heat a cast iron pan on medium-high heat.
+Add oil.
 When the oil begins to shimmer, place the mushrooms stem side down in the pan for 90 seconds to let them soften.

-9. Place the cast iron pan in the oven for 12 minutes when the Lion’s Mane is browned.
-Remove, let it rest for a few minutes.
+9. When the Lion’s Mane is browned, place the cast iron pan in the oven for 12 minutes.
+Remove it and let it rest for a few minutes.

 11. Enjoy!